Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 az webapp vnet-integration add --resource-group secureacrsetup --name secureacrweb2021 --vnet secureacr-vnet --subnet vnet-integration-subnet
 ```

-As the last configuration step, we will assign a managed identity to the Web App and grant the app access to pull images from the registry.
+As the last configuration step, we will assign a managed identity to the web app and grant the app access to pull images from the registry.

 ```bash
 az webapp identity assign --resource-group secureacrsetup --name secureacrweb2021 --scope $acr_resource_id --role AcrPull
 ```

-You can now browse to the Web App and **outbound** traffic from the Web App will be routed through the VNet.
+You can now browse to the web app and **outbound** traffic from the web app will be routed through the VNet.

 ## 4. Pull from private registry

 All the infrastructure is now in place and we just need to glue it all together.
-The Web App needs some configuration values from the registry.
+The web app needs some configuration values from the registry.

 Images will by default be pulled over public route, but by setting `WEBSITE_PULL_IMAGE_OVER_VNET=true`, you tell the platform to use the VNet integration for pulling the image:
 ```bash